My dear Hanoi …

 69 bar-resto 69 Mã Mây, (north of Lake Hoan Kiem in the Old Quarter) Great food and good service.
 Price around 80.000 VND/person for a good meal and a drink.

 The cheapest accommodation is located in the Old Quarter and around Hoan Kiem lake.
-You can find a bed in a dorm room for as little as € 5 and prices for a double room with private bathroom in a mid-range hotel start at € 10.
+You can find a bed in a dorm room for less than € 10 and prices for a double room with private bathroom in a mid-range hotel start around € 15.

-We stayed at Jasmine hotel, which was awesome.
-The staff was extremely friendly and helpful and didn’t try to push us into booking tours etc., unlike many other stories I’ve heard.
-Free airport pickup was included.
+I stayed at Jasmine hotel, which was awesome.
+The staff was extremely friendly and helpful and didn’t try to push me into booking tours etc. Free airport pickup was included.
 A standard double room costs about € 25 and for a double deluxe with a small balcony and a PC with internet connection, you’ll pay about € 40.